SKKU-SecLab/MiningPerturbation/README.md

 # MiningPerturbation
-MiningPerturbation is a packet manipulation network perturbation python script for bypassing the network-based cryptojacking detection model (Tekiner et al. ).
+MiningPerturbation is a python script for bypassing the network-based cryptojacking detection model (Tekiner et al. ) using network packet manipulation.

 ## Requirement
 - tsfresh